ala523/us-collaboration/README.md

 You will need to help me for an hour per day.

 I will give 30% for your assistance.
-It will be minimal 500$ per week.
+It will be minimal 500$ per week it will be more than 2.5K in a month.

 If you have a spare computer and are interested in, please contact me via Telegram.